 Basting a quilt involves temporarily securing the three layers of a quilt (top, batting and backing) together in order to quilt it without the fabric bunching up or puckering.
 If you choose to safety-pin baste your quilt, you may want to use more pins than you think you will need to prevent the layers from shifting.
 If you choose to baste your quilt with adhesive spray, spray the quilt top and backing rather than the batting for better results.
 For both methods, basting on a large table rather than a floor will be easier on your back and it will provide better results.
 Taking the time to smooth out each layer before adding the next will also cut down on the number of lumps and bumps to quilt through.

-2. Choose an easy allover free-motion quilting texture that doesn’t require marking.
+2. Choose an easy allover free-motion quilting texture.

 Free-motion quilting by ChristaQuilts.com

 A free-form meander like stippling, loops or waves is a very forgiving design that can be quilted across the surface of the quilt quickly without the need for precision.
 Just like handwriting, one’s free-motion quilting “signature” can vary from person to person.

 Start quilting anywhere along the edge of your quilt and work your way in towards the center of the quilt.
 Once there is too much bulk under the arm of the machine, rotate the quilt to complete the other side.
 Be sure to quilt off the edge of the quilt occasionally to check your bobbin thread level.
 If it is low, go ahead and replace it and start with a fresh bobbin.
 Then you don’t have to worry about running out of thread in the middle of the quilt.

 3. Anchor the quilt with walking foot quilting before moving into free-motion techniques.

 Photo by ChristaQuilts.com